gostoptools/gostoptools.github.io/players.markdown

 A wannabe concealer, Juni Kim always attempts to hide the amount of pi or gwang that he possesses in a futile bid to force Sangmok or Tei to call "go".
-He grins when he has a poktan, and his antics are frequently protested against by Tei Kim.
+He grins when he has a poktan, and his antics are frequently protested by Tei Kim.

 He usually leads on the Go-Stop leaderboard, and occasionally has massive games where he receives 300-400 points.